 These tips apply to when you are actually on a date with a woman…not before.
 Online dating tips are another thing entirely.

-Tip #2 – Don’t look cheap – Now the amount of money does not have to be huge….it can be as little as a drink, but under no circumstances meet her somewhere and go dutch.
+Tip #2 – Don’t look cheap – You don’t have to spend a lot of cash, it can be as little as a drink.
+Under no circumstances go dutch.
 It is just rude, especially on the first date and especially if you were the one asking her out.
 You don’t need to buy an elaborate meal, and you don’t need to spend a small fortune.
 But at least OFFER, she may decline but it is a nice gesture.
 Even if you think that in 2012 you shouldn’t have to do this, it is simple common courtesy to offer something even just a cup of coffee or a glass of wine.

-Tip #3 – Don’t bitch about ex-girlfriends or ex-wives – Difficult I know if you are divorced…as I know.
-But it is best to keep things light, you might mention the divorce or breakup but then do not bash your ex or go on and on about her.
-It just makes the woman feel completely ignored and as if she is some type of free therapist…BAD FORM
+Tip #3 – Don’t bitch about ex-girlfriends or ex-wives – I am extremely guilty of this one – just don’t do it!
+It is best to keep things light.
+You might mention the divorce or breakup, but then do not bash your ex or go on and on about her.
+It just makes a woman feel completely ignored, and as if she is some type of free therapist…BAD FORM.
+When men have done this to me, I might feel sorry for them, but I don’t take them seriously as a potential partner.

-Tip #4 – Don’t complain about money, that you have no money or that you are broke…even if you are broke.
-Again you need not be a Rockafeller to impress your date.
-I know of countless men without a ton of income, that do quite well with the ladies.
-When you bitch about your finances you might make the woman uncomfortable or feel obligated to somehow take care of you.
+Tip #4 – Don’t complain about money, that you have no money, or that you are broke…even if you are broke.
+Again, you need not be a Rockafeller to impress your date.
+I know of countless lower income men who do quite well with the ladies.
+When you bitch about your finances you might make the woman uncomfortable, or feel obligated to somehow take care of you.
 It is a lot of pressure and totally inappropriate.
-You can bring this up later but right off the bat…it’s generally a bad idea.
+You can bring this up later, but when you first meet someone, it’s generally a bad idea.

-Tip #5 – Don’t start talking about sex right off the bat – Now this one is true in most cases unless you met this woman on a hook-up site or for the express purposes of just having sex with her.
-If that is the case then by all means, but in most cases you will just freak out your date and she will want nothing to do with you.
+Tip #5 – Don’t start talking about sex too soon – Now this one is true in most cases unless you met this woman on a hook-up site or for the express purposes of just having sex with her.
+In most cases you will just freak out your date and she will want nothing to do with you.
+If she brings the topic up first, then its different.
+Never assume however, that sex talk will lead to sex.

-Tip #6 – Don’t text or talk on the phone in front of your date – If it is a work related matter that you can get to quickly and get back to the date right away, then by all means do what you need to do, but apologize profusely and get back to you date immediately.
+Tip #6 – Don’t text or talk on the phone in front of your date – If it is a work related or family matter, get to quickly and get back to the date right away.
+It’s best to physically walk to the bathroom, or to another area when you do it, then apologize profusely and get back to you date.
 Don’t make a habit of it, and don’t constantly check your email or text messages in front of your date.

-Tip #7 – Don’t go on a bitch fest - So many times I have sat down at a table with a perfect stranger and they just go off on some rant that I am not even sure what it entails.
+Tip #7 – Don’t go on a bitch fest – So many times I have sat down at a table with a perfect stranger and they just go off on some rant about their landlord, their job, their neighbors or any number of things.
 It makes a horrible first impression and it is best avoided.

 Tip #10 – Don’t ask about her former boyfriends or how many sexual partners she has had – This one is just plain rude.
 A general rule of thumb is if you wouldn’t feel comfortable answering something don’t ask another person.
 And although men might like to brag about how high their number of partners might be, women are usually the opposite.
 There are always exceptions to this rule however as some of my female friends make no bones about having a plethora of partners.

-Tip #11 – Don’t take her somewhere where you can’t talk – Movies are terrible as you won’t be able to engage in much conversation, as are many music venues.
-Keep it simple, but make sure if this person is a relative stranger to you.
+Tip #11 – Don’t take her somewhere where you can’t talk – Movies are terrible as you won’t engage in much conversation, as are many music venues.
+Keep it simple, but make sure you get to talk if this person is a relative stranger to you.
 You might find that she will like you MORE if you actually talk.
 Rather than taking her someplace impressive where you will barely share a few sentences between each other.
+Again if you are just intending on having a sexual relationship with her and not much more, than go ahead and take her to a loud club.
+You might confuse or annoy a woman who is looking for a hook-up if you ask her to go on a traditional date.
+She might just want to have sex with you and skip the formalities – but make sure you are both want the same thing, before assuming anything.

-Tip #12 - Bring up another woman you want to go out with – Think I am kidding on this one?
+Tip #12 – Don’t bring up another woman you want to go out with – Think I am kidding on this one?
 It just happened.
 A somewhat nervous man trying to forward the conversation openly admitted to correspondence with another woman (one I happened to know) on an online dating website.
+She happened to be a comedian.
 He said he hadn’t gone out with her yet, but was hoping to eventually meet her because he found her fascinating.
 I couldn’t make this one up….NEXT!
-I have made the mistake of talking about past men, but never a man I wanted to go out with in the future…that is madness.
-Also tacky to tell a petite woman how much you have a crush on a celebrity that is tall and curvy, the same goes with going on and on about how hot a tall and slender blonde celebrity is when you are on a date with a shorter curvy gal.
+I have made the mistake of talking about past men, but never a man I wanted to go out with in the future – that is madness.
+It’s also tacky to tell a petite woman how much you have a crush on a celebrity that is tall and curvy, the same goes with going on and on about how hot a tall and slender blonde celebrity is when you are on a date with a shorter curvy gal.
 Like it or not she is going to make the assumption that whomever you are describing is what you prefer.
 DON’T COMPARE YOUR DATE WITH ANOTHER WOMAN.
-After you have been dating a while and you feel like things are established, then this kind of talk is fine.
+After you have been dating a while this kind of talk is fine.
 But when you are just getting to know someone just don’t go there, unless of course you are describing some celebrity your date happens to resemble then it’s not so bad.
+I’m a taller than average athletic blonde, when some guy goes on and on about a curvy brunette who is 5’2″, my heart sinks.

-Tip #13 – Force her into a socially awkward situation – Don’t also try to meet up with friends, even friends from out-of-town and then force your date to hang out with them.
-Your date is essentially a total stranger to you, forcing her into a social situation with a new person, or a bunch of new people is just going to make her more anxious.
-When you make the date, and force your date into meeting more new people because it is convenient for you, you are essentially telling your date that she is not that important, and the date is not that important.
+Tip #13 – Don’t force her into a socially awkward situation – Don’t also try to meet up with friends, and then force your date to hang out with them.
+Your date is essentially a total stranger to you, shoving her into a social situation with a new person, or a bunch of new people is just going to make her more anxious.
+When you make the date, and force your date into meeting more new people because it is convenient for you, you are essentially telling your date that she is not that important.
 It is a bad call, rude and it shows you have no game.
 A first date is not the time for multitasking, if you blow it, you probably won’t get a second chance.
 If you would rather see your out-of-town friends, then don’t plan the date on the same night, or end the date and then go hang out with your old friends.

-Tip #14 – Openly criticize your date – Look these situations are strange for everyone, for you and your date.
+Tip #14 – Don’t openly criticize your date – Look these situations are strange for everyone, for you and your date.
 It might take a minute for you both to calm down and really start talking.
 If you make a judgment on your date, she will most likely shut down immediately and just want to leave.
 And no one wants criticism like this, especially from a virtual stranger and when they are vulnerable on a date.
-If you date is being overtly rude to you, it might be time to just end the date and go home.
+If your date is being overtly rude to you, it might be time to just end the date and go home.
 But if you WANT to see this woman again, don’t pick her apart.
 This might seem like common sense, but it happens more than people think.
 I have heard way too many stories and had my own experiences with this one.
 Personal pet peeve – Hey I thought you were a comedian, why aren’t you funnier? – Well maybe because I am not ALWAYS working.
-If I here that particular question one more time I am getting up and walking out.
+If I here that particular question one more time…